Safety-Supporting Efforts and Standards

 (3) If any participant experiences on-site any upper respiratory disturbances, fever, cough, shortness of breath, loss of taste/smell or flu-like symptoms, then the person should depart from the current activity to seek immediate medical assistance or evaluation.

 (4) Our Student Center ballroom has an enormous capacity when attendees are seated shoulder-to-shoulder in rows.
 It can also be set up with round tables seating 8 persons each.
 We are choosing to LIMIT CONFERENCE ATTENDANCE and to spread out.
-We will fill the room using those round tables with only 4 or 5 seats each, rather than 8.
-Thus we are restricting participation so that we occupy only 27% to 34% of the room’s capacity.
+We will fill the room using those round tables with only 3 seats each, rather than 8.
+Thus we are restricting participation so that we occupy only 20% of the room’s capacity.